 - In some cases, a grey, mushroom coloured skin may develop on the wood.

-- Rust red coloured spores are often found in the dry rot area.
+- Rust red coloured spores are often found in the rot affected area.
 These spores come from the sporophore or flower of dry rot.

-- The dry rot may also smell musty, giving off a damp mushroom odour.
+- Rot may also smell musty, giving off a damp mushroom odour.

-If you see any of these symptoms, we recommend that a survey is carried out to identify if the damage is caused by dry rot.
-If Dry rot is found, then an appropriate specification of remedial works to treat the infected areas could be issued.
+If you see any of these symptoms, we recommend that a survey is carried out to identify if the damage is caused by rot.
+If this type of rot is found, then an appropriate specification of remedial works to treat the infected areas could be issued.
 With dry rot, it is better to be safe than sorry and a member of our team can carry out a targeted survey in all types of flats, apartments, and homes across Scotland and Cumbria.

 Why does Dry Rot occur?

 As mentioned, dry rot can occur when excessive moisture or dampness is present in a property.
-Any unprotected timber that becomes damp above 20% moisture content can be affected by dry rot.
-Dry rot is often linked to the following problems:
+Any unprotected timber that becomes damp above 20% moisture content can be affected by timber destroying fungi.
+Rot is often linked to the following problems:

 Penetrating damp – Penetrating damp can be caused by external defects affecting your property.
 In most cases, this type of damp will occur due to defective rainwater goods, leaking roofs or poor pointing and render.

-Rising damp – At Richardson and Starling, we also specialise in the treatment of rising damp, another factor which can contribute to the growth of dry rot.
+Rising damp – At Richardson and Starling, we also specialise in the treatment of rising damp, another factor which can contribute to the growth of timber fungus.
 Rising damp is caused by an ineffective damp proof course.